Ingjaldshólskirkja amid lupine fields and mist, Snæfellsnes, Iceland.

 If you booked a 7-night trip, it’s time to get ready for your flight home.
 Drive your rental car to the airport, return it, and board your flight back to the US.

 If you're staying 8 nights, you have a full day to enjoy Reykjavík however you like.
 It's a great chance to unwind.
-Maybe visit a local geothermal spa, explore the city's parks, or simply wander and discover hidden gems?
+Visit a local geothermal spa, explore the city's parks, or simply wander and discover hidden gems.
 If the weather’s good, take a walk along the waterfront or head to Öskjuhlíð forest for scenic trails.

-Maybe you'd rather explore a museum or stop by an art gallery.
-If shopping is more your style, Reykjavík has plenty of boutiques, vintage stores, and artisan shops where you might find something unique to bring home.
-Wrap up your trip with a great dinner at one of Reykjavík’s many fantastic restaurants.
-And if you’d like to add a guided day tour, just let us know—we’d be happy to help set something up for you.
+Wrap up your trip with a final dinner at one of Reykjavík’s many fantastic restaurants.
+If you’d like to add a guided day tour (optional), we’d be happy to help set that up for you.

 Day Day 9

-Today is departure day even for those of you who have stayed for eight nights.
+Today is departure day for those who have stayed for eight nights.
 Drive your rental car to the airport for return, and have a pleasant flight back home!

 Rental cars